Improved Robustness and Safety for Pre-Adaptation of Meta Reinforcement Learning with Prior Regularization: PEARL and the prior regularization term

 where $\alpha>0$ is the trade-off coefficient.

-The prior regularization is formulated as the expected return depending on the random context variable following the prior unit Gaussian distribution $p(\mathbf{z_0})$.
 The policy is trained to maximize the return which considers both prior (before adaptation) and posterior (after adaptation) of the context variable.
 Similar to the exploration-exploitation trade-off: emphasizing prior regularization performance will decrease performance of the posterior context.
 Note that the prior regularization term does not depend on the inference network.
 Therefore, it will not affect the training of the context encoder $q_{\phi}$.
 However, we can train the policy to be more robust by considering the mismatch with the real context.

 Based on the structure of PEARL, we introduce a new Q-network $\Tilde{Q}_{\theta}$ to recover the action-state value with a prior context assumption $\mathbf{z_0}$.
-As shown in Fig.\ref{fig:diagram}, we update the $\Tilde{Q}_\theta$ network by gradients computed from loss $\Tilde{\mathcal{L}}_{critic}$ (red line) with data sampled from the whole replay buffer.
-The policy $\pi_\theta$ now has two optimization sources (both shown in green lines): the original $\mathcal{L}_{actor}(\mathbf{z})$ computed with the posterior context, and an additional $\mathcal{L}_{actor}(\mathbf{z_0})$ computed with the prior context.
+As shown in Fig. \ref{fig:diagram}, we update the $\Tilde{Q}_\theta$ network by gradients computed from loss $\Tilde{\mathcal{L}}_{critic}$ (red line) with data sampled from the whole replay buffer.
+Similar to PEARL, the policy of PEARL$^+$ $\pi_\theta$ is also built on top of the Soft Actor Critic (SAC) algorithm, but now has two optimization sources (both shown in green lines): the original $\mathcal{L}_{actor}(\mathbf{z})$ computed with the posterior context, and an additional $\mathcal{L}_{actor}(\mathbf{z_0})$ computed with the prior context.
 They share the same set of data sampled from the whole replay buffer.
 The encoder is optimized by $\mathcal{L}_{critic}$ (yellow line) and $D_{KL}$ (purple line), which is the same as PEARL.

 We summarize the meta-training procedure of PEARL$^+$ in Algorithm \ref{alg:pearl+}.
 The meta-testing procedure is the same as PEARL, and therefore will not be described in this paper.